-Voice assistants are one of the most exciting technologies that are changing how we navigate the digital landscape.
+Voice assistant technology is revolutionising how we navigate the digital landscape.
+41% of adults use voice search SEO daily.
 How prepared is your organisation’s website for voice search SEO?

-Voice search SEO is the growing tech trend that’s been threatening to change how we use the internet to find information.
+Voice search SEO is a growing tech trend that’s been threatening to change how we use the internet to find information.
+As over 20% of all Google mobile queries are voice searches.
 Since the world was first introduced to voice assistants like Siri and Cortana, the technology has come a long way and matured.
 Now, Amazon Echo and Google Home devices are dominating the market and are influencing our daily lives.
 How can your organisation’s website be optimised to benefit this technology?

-Before you do anything to optimise your website, it’s paramount that you research what you want to be found for.
-Perhaps even more importantly, find out what keywords and terms your audience are already searching.
+Firstly, it’s paramount that you research keywords your business wants to be found for.
+Perhaps even more importantly, find out which terms your audience are already searching.
 These keywords will determine how you structure your website and its content for voice search SEO.

 Google’s goal is to show users the most relevant, up to date and authoritative content that answers a search query.
 This is displayed as ten organic listings and a featured snippet plus ads, maps, business listings and anything else that’s relevant to the query.

 How do you get a featured snippet in Google results?
-Google considers multiple aspects before awarding a featured snippet, a prominent one is including a concise summary paragraph that clearly answers a question or query.
+Google considers multiple aspects before awarding a featured snippet.
+Search queries with the following words have the best chance at getting featured: Recipe, Best, Vs., Make and Definition.
+A prominent and important aspect is including a concise summary paragraph that clearly answers a question or query.
 Although it’s true that pages with over 1000 words are more likely to reach the top spots on Google’s results, including a brief summary also contributes to winning you that golden featured snippet.

-A recent study found that most voice search results had a high volume of social media shares.
-Now, its likely that this isn’t a case of causation as Google’s algorithm states that it doesn’t use social signals, but there is certainly some clear correlation here which shouldn’t be ignored.
-Shareable content that has high engagement has value and often ranks highly in search results.
-The takeaway here is, create rich content that is widely shared, it’ll gain high volumes of traffic – which Google definitely recognises and aids visibility for voice search.
+A recent study found that most voice search SEO results had a high volume of social media shares.
+Now, it’s likely that this isn’t a case of causation as Google’s algorithm states that it doesn’t use social signals.
+However, there is certainly some clear correlation here which shouldn’t be ignored.
+Shareable content that has high engagement, has value and often ranks highly in search results.
+Creating rich content that is widely shared, will gain high volume of traffic – which Google recognises and aids visibility for voice search.

 Aside from home devices, most voice searches are taking place on mobiles.
-Statista reported that 52% of global website traffic in 2018 was generated via mobile.
-If your organisation doesn’t have a website that is mobile-friendly you may as well forget voice SEO…or SEO in general.
+Statista reported that 51% of global website traffic in 2020 was generated via mobile.
+If your organisation doesn’t have a website that is mobile-friendly you may as well forget voice search SEO or SEO in general.

 Google specifically lists elocution in its guidelines to voice search.
-Making sure that your content translates well to being read aloud is important.
+Making sure that your content translates well is important.
 This includes considering everything from the language you use to the intonation and phrasing.
-It’s been reported that the average Google voice search result was written to the average reading age of a 14 or 15-year-old.
-Websites that use headlines, subheadings and body copy that’s simple and clearly structured for Google to quickly crawl are more likely to be favoured and rank well for voice search SEO queries.
+An average Google voice search result was written to the average reading age of a 14 or 15-year-old.
+Websites that use headlines, subheadings and body copy that’s simple and clearly structured for Google to quickly crawl, are more likely to be favoured and rank well for voice search SEO queries.

 Google has previously stated that HTTPS-security gives websites a minimal boost in rankings.
-However, when tested, studies saw a strong correlation between sites on the first page of Google’s desktop and voice search results and sites that adopted secure sites.
-Sites that are HTTPS secure accounted for 70% of the voice search results and 50% of desktop results tested in the study, indicating that its worth organisations considering the investment in the secure set up to help optimise their websites for voice search SEO.
+However, when tested, studies saw a strong correlation between sites on the first page of Google’s desktop and voice search results, and sites that adopted secure sites.
+Sites that are HTTPS secure accounted for 70% of the voice search results and 50% of desktop results tested in the study.
+This indicates that its worth organisations considering the investment in the secure set up to help optimise their websites for voice search SEO.

-If you don’t have the resource or technical skill set in-house to carry out any thorough analysis, get in touch with us.
-We have a team of search marketing specialists that’d be happy to help.
+If you don’t have the resource or technical skillset inhouse to carry out any thorough analysis, get in touch with us.
+Our search marketing specialists are ready to help.
 Not ready to talk yet?
-Learn about our search marketing services and Sitecore SEO have helped leading UK manufacturer, Spaceslide increase their sales by 74% in our SEO case study.
+Learn about our search marketing services and how we helped leading UK manufacturer, Spaceslide increase their sales by 74% in our SEO case study.